-Upon receipt of a Complaint alleging nondiscriminatory harassment/bullying, an initial assessment will be conducted to determine whether the conduct rises to a level that may deny or limit the victim's ability to participate in or benefit from College work or college-related programs, or negatively impact or restrict an employee/department's work environment and if reasonable cause exists to believe that a violation of this procedure may have occurred.
+2600 S. Summerton Rd., Mt.
+Pleasant, MI 48858 Office: Center for Liberal Arts and Business (CLAB), LLS Room 168C (989) 386-6622, Ext.
+394 mfarrell@midmich.edu employee/department's work environment and if reasonable cause exists to believe that a violation of this procedure may have occurred.
 If there is reasonable cause to move forward, the College has a duty to follow an established dispute resolution/grievance procedure and, if appropriate, provide interim supportive measures to the Parties.
 The need for interim supportive measures will be considered on a case-by-case basis, dependent on the immediate needs of the individuals involved and the information gathered through the initial assessment.
 In any case that involves students, the College will make every effort to avoid any interruption in the access to education.
 Types of interim supportive measures may include assistance in changes to work/academic situations, matters of transportation, working arrangements, protective measures such as separating the Parties, placing limitations on contact between the Parties, making alternate workplace schedules, increasing security or the monitoring of certain areas of campus.